cmasuki/open-code/Code/fizzbuzz/fizzbuzz v1.1 readme.md

 Plays the fizzbuzz game.

-This code is for learning and playing with Python and Github
+This code is for learning and playing with Python and Github.

 **_Requirements_**